Clinical Guide to Transfusion

 Fellows and health-care professionals who participate in the Canadian Royal College's Maintenance of Certification (MOC) Program can claim the reading of the Clinical Guide to Transfusion as a continuing professional development (CPD) activity under Section 2: Self-learning credit.
 The reading of one chapter is equivalent to two credits.

-The author, Debra Lane, acknowledges Kate Chipperfield, MD FRCPC, and Darlene Mueller, MA, ART, for their review of this chapter.
+The author acknowledges Darlene Mueller, MA, ART, and Matthew Yan, MD, FRCPC, for their review of this chapter.

 We’re here to answer your questions about the Clinical Guide to Transfusion.
 We’d also appreciate your ideas on how to improve the Guide.
 Please contact us through the Clinical Guide feedback form.